 Do LED face masks work?

-Yes.
-Besides the fact that every man and his dog has invested in one, LED light masks are backed by science, after the technology was originally developed by NASA.
+Besides the fact that every man and his dog has bought one, LED light masks are backed by science, after the technology was originally developed by NASA.
 They work by omitting coloured wavelengths of light that penetrate the skin to bring about the benefits.

 MORE: The secret to Victoria Beckham's glowing skin revealed

 There are (generally, but this can vary from mask to mask) three colours to choose from: blue, red and near-infrared.
 Each type targets different skin conditions.